piyushpradhan/piyushpradhan.github.io/_posts/2022-05-03-messing-with-ad.md

 Windows 10 - A (John Doe's machine)
 Windows 10 - B (Foo Bar's machine)

 My main motive is to understand how it all works BTS so that it is easier for me to attack it.
-I'll be exploring various methods of enumerating AD and making LDAP queries, learning how "crackmapexec" works in the in the process

-So, I finally decided to learn a bit about LDAP queries and make a CLI tool to query active directory.
-One way to go about doing that is using C# with .NET framework, it was quite timetaking to set it up but after that's done.
-I realised I don't really know how to make C# apps from scratch.
+So, I decided to learn a bit about LDAP queries and make a CLI tool to query active directory.
+One way to go about doing that is using C# with .NET framework, it was quite time-taking to set it up but after that's done I realised I don't really know how to make C# apps from scratch.

 It was pretty clear what I had to do next, not learning C# but start writing random lines of code hoping Intellisense will do everything for me.
-After googling stuff for time, I figured out how to make a query against AD.
+After googling stuff for some time, I figured out how to make a query against AD.

 ```
 DirectoryEntry dirEntry = new DirectoryEntry("LDAP://10.0.2.7", "JDoe", "FirstTarget1");